-Polling Places Are Closing Due To COVID-19, It Could Tip Races In 1 Swing State
+Polling Places Are Closing Due To COVID-19.
+It Could Tip Races In 1 Swing State

 "There's precinct numbers and House district numbers and there's Senate district numbers and which one of those is used for my polling place?" she asked.
 "I am pretty sure of its precinct number, but even so, that's not readily available in your head."

 Everything about the act of voting in 2020 has been shaken by COVID-19.
-A record number of ballots have been cast early, either by mail or in-person.
-All over the country, sports teams are turning over their arenas to be used as large-scale, socially-distanced polling places.
+A record number of ballots have been cast early, either by mail or in person.
+All over the country, sports teams are turning over their arenas to be used as large-scale, socially distanced polling places.

 But in some states, the pandemic has also meant a reduction in the number of polling places, a potential roadblock for voters amid a period of already-heightened stress and confusion.